Carlosvalderrama93/developer-web/README.md

 3. It was 10:30 at night and I was finishing the Media Query from Desktop view and everything broke.
 I don´t have idea how it happened, but I thing that could be because I added the next code: display: flex !important;
 What happens is that the width of the device is not respected.The width is exceeded.
 4. Maybe tomorrow I can fix the problem.
 By now I will a push in a branch, and after of that I will go to sleep.

+**Tuesday,  April 5, 2022**

+Today I was able to solve yestarday problem.
+But now I found a new problem related to images. these images don´t respect the width and the heigth.
+I don't know why, but tomorrow I will try to solve it.